-Including listings of tables, figures, maps, charts & any items that may be submitted under a separate cover (and identified as such).
+- Including listings of tables, figures, maps, charts & any items that may be submitted under a separate cover (and identified as such). - List consultants addresses and responsibility

 I. EXECUTIVE SUMMARY

 The Executive Summary should consist of a brief but precise summary of the DEIS that adequately and accurately summarizes the document.